-- (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - (d) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (e) The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 ("SEBI ESOP Regulations") (the Company has implemented / amended its stock option plans during the months of March 2023 / April 2023 to align the plans in conformity with the SEBI ESOP Regulations); - (f) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021; - (g) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - (h) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; and - (j) SEBI (Depositories and Participants) Regulations, 2018.
+- (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - (d) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (e) The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; - (f) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021; - (g) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - (h) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; - (i) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; and - (i) SEBI (Depositories and Participants) Regulations, 2018.

-The Company has complied with the requirements as laid down in Secretarial Standards -1 and Secretarial Standards -2 issued by the Institute of Company Secretaries of India in relation to the board and general meetings and resolutions.
+The Company has complied with the requirements as laid down in Secretarial Standards - 1 and Secretarial Standards - 2 issued by the Institute of Company Secretaries of India in relation to the board and general meetings and resolutions.